-The Platinum Card® from American Express is the flagship travel rewards credit card from Amex that comes with luxury travel perks and benefits, as well as a premium $550 annual fee.
+The Platinum Card® from American Express is the flagship travel rewards card from Amex that comes with luxury travel perks and benefits, as well as a premium $550 annual fee.

 The Platinum card earns five points per $1 spent on flights purchased directly with airlines or through the Amex travel portal (starting Jan.
 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year) as well as five points per $1 for hotels booked through the portal, and one point per $1 spent on all other purchases.
 Plus, earn 10x points on eligible purchases on your new card at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined purchases, during your first six months of card membership.
 This is a higher earn rate than Green from Amex’s three points for every $1 spent at restaurants and on eligible travel and transit purchases.

 The annual fee of the Platinum Card, however, is also eye-opening compared to the much lower fee for the American Express® Green Card, which shouldn't be overlooked.
 With that higher annual fee, Platinum cardholders get a $200 annual airline fee credit for incidental fees with a pre-selected airline, up to $200 in annual Uber savings, up to $100 in statement credit for your Global Entry or TSA Pre✓™ application fee, as well as access to airport lounges around the world with the Global Lounge Collection for American Express.
 It's probably not surprising that with luxury travel benefits comes a premium annual fee.

 The changes to the American Express® Green Card have made it a valuable rewards card.
 With a good new card member bonus, higher travel and dining points earning, and travel benefits, the revamped Green from Amex is a welcome addition to the American Express family of rewards cards.